-Severe abrasion resulting from scouring by cobbles and pebbles are key factors structuring the biotope and significant alteration to scouring is likely to change the character of the biotope.
+The mobile substrata preventing colonization by larger, long-lived and more sensitive species is a key factor structuring the biotope and significant alteration to the mobility of the cobble/pebble/ slate substrata is likely to change the character of the biotope.
 Where pressures may alter this factor, this is identified and discussed within the sensitivity assessments.